Pennsylvania Department of Human Services

 Mileage should be entered in MyAccount, this ensures accurate and prompt payment.
 More information can be found in the MyAccount ODP Provider Guide or the MyAccount ODP Participant Guide.

-Everyone is required to get a Criminal Background Check.
+• All SSPs are required to get a Criminal Background Check.

-Everyone is required to get an Office of Inspector General (OIG) check.
+• All SSPs are required to get an Office of Inspector General (OIG) check.

 The billable rate includes taxes, unemployment, worker’s comp, and other state taxes.
 The CLE can click on My Providers, then Services & Rates, click on billable rate under the correct service code to see the breakdown.